chrisweb/rehype-github-alerts/CONTRIBUTING.md

 if you wish to contribute to this project, please first open a [ticket in the github issues page of this project](https://github.com/chrisweb/rehype-github-alerts/issues) and explain briefly what fix or improvement you want to provide (remember the github ticket number you will need it for the commit message later on)

-go the [github page of this project](https://github.com/chrisweb/rehype-github-alerts) and hit the fork button
+go to the [github page of this project](https://github.com/chrisweb/rehype-github-alerts) and hit the fork button

 clone your fork so that you can edit the code in your local IDE (VSCode):